kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 - Implement the `ScaleToZero` condition recording
 - Ensure that all `minReplicas` state transitions from `0` to `1` are working as expected
-- E2E tests are passing without flakiness

 #### Beta

 - Allowing time for feedback
+- E2E tests for scale to/from zero have been added

 #### GA